 Costs of a public health insurance option

 Students are the easiest: A fixed fee of around 70 EUR per month needs to go to them.
-That is by far the cheapest and simplest option you can get.
+That is by far the cheapest and simplest option (compared to the coverage you get).
 (However, you need to be under 30.)

 For freelancers, they calculate your rates by your income: Roughly 16% of what you make goes to them.

-The tricky thing: They have a minimum assessment base (Mindestbemessungsgrundlage).
-It means that they assume you make at least 2283 EUR per month – no matter how much you actually make.
-So you will pay at least around 365 EUR per month.
+However, they have a minimum assessment base (Mindestbeitragsbemessungsgrundlage).
+It means that they assume you make at least 1038 EUR per month – no matter how much you actually make.
+So you will pay at least around 171 EUR per month.

 Your rate is calculated by your (actual) income, it will be all done by the bookkeepers of your boss, so nothing to worry or deal about.